gastronomuae/gastronom-ai-docs/docs/scenarios/07-ai-support-reply-draft.md

 These fields populate the ORDER CONTEXT (Dispatcher Order Table) section of the prompt.

 ---
-# Step 2 — OpenAI Reply Generation
+# Step 2 — OpenAI Reply Generation module 8

 Module: